potree/PotreeConverter/README.md

 ## PotreeConverter Usage

-Converts las, xyz or ply files to the potree file format.
+Converts las files to the potree file format.
 You can list multiple input files.
 If a directory is specified, all files inside the directory will be converted.